FulgurVividus/job-boarding/README.md

 - **Job Search**: Find jobs using search.
 - **Job Applications**: Apply for jobs with a single click.
 - **Application Tracking**: Monitor the status of applications (Applied, Accepted, Rejected).
+- **Payments**: Single payments for creating and editing vacancies.

 ### For Employers: